EddieHubCommunity/BioDrop/README.md

 You can set this up locally with the following steps:

 1. copy the `.env.example` file to `.env` and update any details required
-1. mongodb is required, it is possible to use `docker-compose up` to start the mongodb service
+1. MongoDB is required, it is possible to use `docker-compose up` to start the MongoDB service
 1. `npm ci`
 1. `npm run dev`